 We believe that police can be leaders in our nation by modeling and protecting our democratic values.
 We know police can do something about crime when we work collaboratively with those whom we serve.
 And police chiefs can initiate a new kind of modern leadership within our ranks that respects the men and women we are privileged to lead and listens to their good ideas about how we can improve policing.

 We believe we are at a moment in our nation’s history when police leaders need to stand up and define who we are, what we do, what it is we are trying to accomplish, and above all, to what values we are committed.
+It is also a time for citizens to support these actions by their police to improve.

 Thank you for taking the time to read the statement and to consider endorsing it.